In this lesson, we'll look at how to name and rename worksheets. We'll also look at how to change the color of worksheet tabs.

-As you build out a workbook to meet your needs you'll probably want to rename these sheets to keep things organized.
+As you build out a workbook to meet your needs, you'll probably want to rename these sheets to keep things organized.

-The easiest way to rename a worksheet is to double click it's name.
-This will highlight the text of the name, and you can then type a new name.
+The easiest way to rename a worksheet is to double-click its name.
+This will highlight the text of the name, and then you can type a new name.

 Press enter to confirm the change.

-You can also right click on a worksheet and choose Rename from the menu.
+You can also right-click on a worksheet and choose Rename from the menu.

 As before, Excel will highlight the text and you can type a new name.

 Once text is highlighted, you can click to move the cursor inside the text and edit as you like.
-You can also doubleclick to select individual words.
+You can also double-click to select individual words.

 There are a few rules to keep in mind when you rename tabs.

-Excel worksheet names need to be at least one character long, and can't be longer than 31 characters.
+Excel worksheet names need to be at least one character long, and they can't be longer than 31 characters.

 In addition to changing a worksheet's name, you can also change the color of a worksheet tab.
-To change the color, just right click and choose tab color from the menu.
+To change the color, just right-click and choose Tab Color from the menu.
 You can then choose a color of your choice.